dd32/td-gh-ex/readme.txt

 HOW TO CHANGE HEADER IMAGE
 ==========================
 You can change the header-image via WordPress Dashboard > Appearance > Header.
+I advice you to use a header-image of 960px wide and 300px high.

 HOW TO SET LOGO